-Technology development towards building a new food system with improved productivity, sustainability and resilience The global food system has been facing problems due to the effects of population growth and climate change, with the ongoing COVID-19 pandemic revealing a vulnerability in this food system and exacerbating the situation.
+Technology development towards building a new food system with improved productivity, sustainability and resilience The global food system is facing problems due to the effects of population growth and climate change, with the ongoing COVID-19 pandemic revealing a vulnerability in this food system and exacerbating the situation.
 It is therefore essential to strengthen the resilience of the food system in order to deal with not only pandemics but also various problems that are occurring or may occur in the future.

 To increase the resilience of food systems in developing regions, it is necessary to address the diverse needs (i.e., social, economic, and biosphere needs) related to food systems.
-"Social needs" include quantitative and qualitative nutritional improvement and realization of health through food.
+"Social needs" include quantitative and qualitative nutritional improvement and the realization of health through food.
 "Economic needs" include labor reduction / productivity improvement, maximum utilization of local resources, or promotion of agriculture that is resilient to risks such as climate change.
-"Biosphere needs" include reduction of chemical fertilizers and pesticides, and conservation and regeneration of biodiversity.
-In order to solve these needs, we expect to utilize advanced technologies such as ICT, IoT, and biotechnology.
-In this program, through technological development and utilization in response to such diverse needs related to food systems, we will build a "new food system that achieves improved food productivity and improved nutrition" to contribute to stable food production in the target area, international food supply and demand, and food and nutrition security.
+"Biosphere needs" include the reduction of chemical fertilizers and pesticides, and the conservation and regeneration of biodiversity.
+To address these needs, we expect to utilize advanced technologies such as ICT, IoT, and biotechnology.
+In this program, we will build a "new food system that achieves improved food productivity and improved nutrition" through the development and use of technologies that respond to such diverse needs associated with food systems, in order to contribute to stable food production in the target area, to international food supply and demand, and to food and nutrition security.
 For this purpose, we will promote six projects for improving productivity, sustainability, and resilience.
 These projects are classified into "Crop and food processing technology development," "Environment-friendly production base," and "Food and nutrition security in Africa."
 They all contribute primarily to Goal 2 (Zero Hunger) of the Sustainable Development Goals (SDGs).
 Through technology development and utilization in response to the diverse needs related to food systems, we will build a "new food system" to contribute to stable food production in the target area, international food supply and demand, and food and nutrition security.

-Resilient Crops Project Frequent extreme weather caused by global climate change, environmental degradation due to rapid population growth, and crop production in low areas have disrupted crop production and threatened world food and nutrition security.
-Global warming and rapid population growth are exacerbating global challenges, making it difficult to respond to conventional breeding strategies.
+Resilient Crops Project Frequent extreme weather caused by global climate change, environmental degradation due to rapid population growth, and crop production in marginal areas have disrupted crop production and threatened world food and nutrition security.
+Global warming and rapid population growth are exacerbating global challenges, making it difficult to respond with conventional breeding strategies.
 This project aims to contribute to reducing global hunger and malnutrition and strengthening food and nutrition security on a global scale by enabling resilient crop production, even in adverse environmental regions around the world.
-To this end, we will utilize cutting-edge technologies to develop breeding materials and production technologies that contribute to strengthening resilience to external disturbances such as environmental stresses of the main crops (rice and soybean) and the low-use crop (quinoa).
+To this end, we will utilize cuttingedge technologies to develop breeding materials and production technologies that contribute to strengthening resilience to external disturbances such as environmental stresses of the main crops (rice and soybean) and the lowuse crop (quinoa).